28 Unique Things to Do in the West Midlands

 Located in Coventry’s historic Cathedral Quarter, St. Mary’s Guildhall is a captivating testament to medieval power and wealth.
 Despite escaping bombing raids during the Second World War, it remains one of the few surviving medieval buildings in the city, preserving its rich heritage.

-Immerse yourself in the grandeur of the past as you explore the Guildhall’s magnificent interiors and marvel at the Coventry Tapestry.
-This historic gem offers a modern glimpse into the city’s vibrant history.
 Experience innovative technology with augmented reality scenes, interactive exhibitions, and digital tours, bringing the medieval era to life with immersive sights, sounds, and even smells.
-Delve into fascinating historical stories within its walls.

 After your exploration, indulge in a delightful lunch or treat yourself to a traditional afternoon tea at the Guildhall’s tearoom.
 It’s the perfect way to round off your visit to this remarkable Coventry attraction.